 How it works

-We provide cookery sessions and food activities to help people gain the skills and confidence to buy, prepare and cook food.
-This is done in one-to-one and group settings.
+Friends of Fun Food provides cookery sessions and food activities to help people gain the skills and confidence to buy, prepare and cook food.
+This has been largely done in one-to-one and group settings, although we plan to make more of our resources available on-line.
 We guide participants in preparing meals from scratch.
 Our sessions provide:

 - Food budgeting guides based on preferences, household size and budget,